BonesTheGhost/WebPG/README.md

 August 12th, 2020:
 - Attempted to modify the layout of the android version, couldn't get the @media queries to cooperate, will try again tomorrow.

+August 15th, 2020:
+- Modified the @media queries again for iPads.
+It seems to work in the simulator.
+Will test on the iPad Mini and the J8 to verify.
 ======================================================================